Nike-Inc/spark-expectations/docs/examples.md

 For all the below examples the below import and SparkExpectations class instantiation is mandatory

-When store for sensitive details is Databricks secret scope,construct config dictionary for authentication of kafka/nsp and avoid duplicate construction every time your project is initialized, you can create a dictionary with the following keys and their appropriate values.
+When store for sensitive details is Databricks secret scope,construct config dictionary for authentication of kafka and avoid duplicate construction every time your project is initialized, you can create a dictionary with the following keys and their appropriate values.
 This dictionary can be placed in the __init__.py file of your project or declared as a global variable.
 ```python